bjornhansen/goodist/README.md

 # Goodist
-This app is a pre-MVP for validating the Goodist concept.
+This app is an MVP for validating business ideas.

 # Developing
 First, make sure the Firebase CLI and emulator suite is installed and set up as described here: https://firebase.google.com/docs/emulator-suite/install_and_configure

+Note that the hosting emulator uses port 5000 by default, but Macs use that port for AirPlay.
+If you're using a mac, set the hosting port to 5002.

 To start the emulators, run: `firebase emulators:start`